NAACP leader says predecessor is discrediting a fundraiser - NewsBreak

 "The NAACP Corpus Christi, state, and nationally want our local community to know that they are two separate organizations,” he said.

-The NAACP's MLK Freedom Fund Gala runs from 6:30 until 9 p.m.
-Jan.
-15 at the American Bank Center.
-The event's guest speaker will be National NAACP Sr. Vice President of Member Growth and Unit Sustainability Carmen Watkins.
+The NAACP's M.L.K.
+Freedom Fund Gala runs from 6:30 until 9 p.m.
+Saturday, January 15 at the American Bank Center.